Florida Sports Betting

 Arnold Palmer Invitational

 Held annually since 1966, the Arnold Palmer Invitational is currently played at Bay Hill Club and Lodge.
 The course is privately owned by legendary golfer Arnold Palmer himself and stretches across 7,454 yards.
-It has a Par of 72 and includes a prize fund of $9.3 million.
-Bryson Dechambeau is the defending champion after edging out Lee Westwood by a stroke in 2021.
+It has a Par of 72 and the event includes a prize fund of over $10 million.

 The Players Championship

 Established in 1974, The Players Championship is an annual golf tournament held at the stadium course at TPC Sawgrass in Ponte Vedra Beach.
-Though not a major, it carries the highest prize fund in golf at $15 million.
+Though not a major, it carries the highest prize fund in golf.
 The course stretches across 7,189 yards with a Par of 72.
 It includes one of the most iconic holes in golf, the par-3 on 17.
-Justin Thomas is the defending champ, shooting 14-under par to beat Lee Westwood by one stroke.

 Honda Classic